Get Specialist Advice Now!

 There are also certain child endowment plans in the market which allow partial withdrawals to help finance the child educational and other needs from time to time.
 A child education plan can also be leveraged as collateral for education loans, which are very low interest debts.
 Moreover, these plans allow for substantial tax exemptions.

-The Smart Junior Plan by Canara HSBC Oriental Bank of Commerce Life Insurance is a best of both world's plan — it promises guaranteed payouts during the last 5 years of policy (provided premiums are paid when due) which can be designed to be concurrent with a child's educational milestones.
+The Smart Junior Plan by Canara HSBC Life Insurance is a best of both world's plan — it promises guaranteed payouts during the last 5 years of policy (provided premiums are paid when due) which can be designed to be concurrent with a child's educational milestones.
 In case of death, the child gets a life insurance protection through a lump sum payment.
 Moreover, all the remaining premiums don't have to be paid and the guaranteed annual payouts continue to meet the child's education goals.The policy term for the Smart Junior Plan ranges from 12 years to 25 years and there's no upper limit on the maximum sum assured offered, subject to board approved underwriting policy.

 We will call you shortly.